How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 You can form a support bubble with another household of any size if:

 you live by yourself – even if carers visit you to provide support

 you are the only adult in your household who does not need continuous care as a result of a disability

 your household includes a child who is under the age of one or was under that age on 2 December 2020

 your household includes a child with a disability who requires continuous care and is under the age of 5, or was under that age on 2 December 2020

-you are aged 16 or 17 living with others of the same age and without any adults
+you are aged 16 or 17 and live with others of the same age, without any adults

 you are a single adult living with one or more children who are under the age of 18 or were under that age on 12 June 2020

-You should not form a support bubble with a household that is part of another support bubble.
+You must not form a support bubble with a household that is part of another support bubble.
 Your support bubble cannot include more than 2 households.

 If you share custody of your child with someone you do not live with

 If you share custody of a child with someone you do not live with, the child can move freely between both parents’ households.
 You do not need to form a support bubble or childcare bubble to do this.